ne75/p2llvm/docs/phase0/README.md

 The six-step implementation sequence is in [findings.md](findings.md#agreed-review-sequence).
 Step 1 accepts the existing semantic suite using the full run and passing rerun, under the documented USB/loader assumption.
-Runtime performance changes are next.
+[Step 2](step2.md) contains the runtime performance changes and is waiting for hardware measurements and review.

 Each compiler fix is committed in the LLVM submodule; corresponding root commits advance its gitlink.
 Test/build output is kept under `build/`, not checked in as